noaa-pifsc/Centralized-Cruise-Database/docs/Phase 1 Documentation.md

         -   X also drop all the auth_app objects and auth app APEX pages
         -   X document how the CC_CONFIG_OPTIONS values need to be defined
     -   X (0.5 days) reduce unnecessary logging
-    -   _ (0.5 days) Develop production version of the APEX deployment scripts
+    -   X (0.5 days) Develop production version of the APEX deployment scripts
 -   ### Database Updates
     -   DB Module Upgrades (1 day)
         -   X DVM